Onboarding, it seems, is growing up.

 To help create team introductions that really connect, video can be a simple tool that goes well above and beyond expectations.
 Hiring managers can video tours new hires can reference for directions around the office, and new colleagues can record quick personal introductions that a new hire can really connect with.
 Best of all, because it’s video, your new hire can watch every recording again and again — as often as they need to learn names, get to know colleagues, and really feel at home while at work.

-On-The-Job and Cross-Departmental Training
+Include On-The-Job and Cross-Departmental Training

 Entrepreneur notes that a key element of helping new hires get up to speed in their roles is sharing the training information they need to really learn the specifics of their daily responsibilities.
-Michael Falcon agrees, and notes that today, the leading organizations are expanding the scope of onboarding training to include cross-departmental how-tos, to better prepare new hires for collaborating across organizational boundaries and getting more done.
+Michael Falcon agrees, and notes that leading organizations are expanding the scope of onboarding training to include cross-departmental how-tos, to better prepare new hires for collaborating across organizational boundaries and getting more done.

 Both Entrepreneur and Michael Falcon advise new onboarding programs to curate training information of any type into bite-sized, step-by-step tutorials.
 Onboarding is often an organization’s best chance to teach an employee the “right” way to do things — breaking up lessons into an easy-to-digest sequence makes virtually any subject easier for most people to learn.